hayden-donnelly/notes/lcm_lora.md

 - Latent Consistency Finetuning (LCF) has been developed as a method to fine-tune pretrained LCMs without starting from the teacher diffusion model.
 - This requirement for additional training presents a barrier to fast deployment of downstream LCMs.
-- To solve this, the authors present LCM-LoRA, a universal training-free acceleration module that can be directly plugged into various Stable-Diffusion (SD) fine-tuned models or SD LoRAs for faset inference with minimal steps.
+- To solve this, the authors present LCM-LoRA, *a universal training-free acceleration module* that can be plugged directly into various Stable-Diffusion (SD) fine-tuned models or SD LoRAs for fast inference with minimal steps.

 ## Related Work
 ### Consistency Models
 - Consistency models are a novel class of generative models that enhance sampling efficiency without sacrificing the output quality.
-- These models emply a consistency mapping technique that maps points along the ODE trajectory to their origins.
+- These models employ a consistency mapping technique that maps points along the ODE trajectory to their origins.
 - This enables one-step generation.
 - LCMs have been developed within the text-to-image domain.